xp44mm/Notebook/Document Object Model/Chapter 5 The Document Object Model.md

 </form>
 ```

-Once loaded into the DOM and the variable formElem, the HTML form element would have an associative array from which you could collect name/value attribute pairs.
+Once loaded into the DOM and the variable `formElem`, the HTML form element would have an associative array from which you could collect name/value attribute pairs.
 The result would look something like this:

 ```js
 formElem.attributes = {